Permethrin

 Download/Print

-The active ingredient exerts its insecticidal effect by affecting the sodium channels in nerve cells.
-At the transmission sites of nerve cells (synapses), permethrin leads to an intensification of impulse transmission by fixing the sodium channels in an open state.
-This results in sustained depolarization of the nerve cell, followed by paralysis and death of the parasite.
+The active substance exerts its insecticidal effect by influencing the sodium channels in nerve cells.
+Permethrin intensifies excitatory neurotransmission at the nerve cell junctions (synapses) by fixing the sodium channels in an open state.
+This leads to continuous depolarization of the nerve cell, followed by Paralysis and death of the parasite.

-While dogs generally tolerate the active ingredient well, cats are particularly sensitive to permethrin due to a genetic enzyme deficiency.
-Cats lack the necessary glucuronidation capacity in the liver for its breakdown, meaning the active ingredient cannot be efficiently metabolized and excreted.
+While dogs generally tolerate the active substance well, cats react particularly sensitively to permethrin due to a genetically determined enzyme defect.
+Cats lack the glucuronidation capacity in the liver necessary for breakdown, meaning the active substance cannot be efficiently metabolized and eliminated.
 Even small amounts can lead to severe neurological symptoms in cats and, without treatment, to death.

 The most important facts at a glance

-Permethrin poisonings, especially in cats, represent a serious and potentially life-threatening condition.
-The toxicity results from a genetic enzyme deficiency in cats, which leads to a reduced ability to metabolize and excrete permethrin.
-While dogs generally tolerate the active ingredient well, even small amounts can lead to severe neurological symptoms in cats.
+Permethrin poisonings represent a serious and potentially life-threatening condition, especially in cats.
+The toxicity is based on a genetically determined enzyme defect in cats, which leads to a reduced ability to metabolize and excrete permethrin.
+While dogs generally tolerate the active substance well, even small amounts can lead to severe neurological symptoms in cats.

-The most common cause of poisoning is the incorrect use of spot-on products approved for dogs on cats, or contact of cats with recently treated dogs.
-Clinical symptoms primarily include neurological disorders such as muscle tremors, seizures, ataxia, and hypersalivation, which can lead to death by respiratory paralysis without treatment.
+The most common cause of poisoning is the misuse of spot-on preparations approved for dogs in cats or the Contact of cats with recently treated dogs.
+Clinical symptoms primarily include neurological disorders such as Muscle tremors, Seizures, ataxia, and hypersalivation, which can lead to death by Respiratory paralysis without treatment.

-Diagnosis is mainly based on the history and clinical picture.
+Diagnosis is mainly based on medical history and clinical presentation.
 Therapy is symptomatic and includes decontamination, control of neurological symptoms, fluid therapy, and supportive measures.
 Intravenous lipid therapy has proven to be an effective adjunct to conventional treatment.

 With early and adequate treatment, the prognosis is good, and most animals recover completely.
-Prevention through educating pet owners about the dangers of permethrin for cats and the strict separation of treated dogs and cats is of crucial importance.
+Prevention through owner education about the dangers of permethrin for cats and strict separation of treated dogs and cats is crucial.

 Causes, development and progression